johnqherman/HopOnEets/README.md

    (shares a code), **Join by code**, or enter the **ranked / casual queue**.
 Both players build, the sim auto-starts, and you see the opponent live.

-The mod connects to the hosted relay (`wss://hoe.raccoonlagoon.com`) out of the box — no server setup.
+The mod connects to the hosted relay (`wss://hoe.raccoonlagoon.com`) out of the box with no server setup.
 It also keeps itself current: an outdated client downloads the latest release in the background (sha256-verified), blocks multiplayer, and shows an **UPDATING** screen with a Restart button.